 We don’t pay any mind to our relationships if they don’t affect us as much.
 We’ve somehow developed a habit of indifference in an attempt to protect our emotional welfare.
 If you want to be better you have got to learn how to improve your relationship with your doctor and this article will show you how.
 This is important because overall health is a key contributor to success in your life.

 These are just some of the reasons behind the positive health outcomes of patients who have a mutual friendship with their dentists.
 In a research led by a number of dental clinics in Fort Worth, Texas, there were thirteen trials that were examined and analyzed wherein the dentists involved took training in order to improve how they related with their patients.
 This was to check if the relationship between dentist and patient improved and to find out if the patients’ teeth health would improve as well.
-Take for instance, the result of excellent patient to dentist relationships at Vibrant Smiles, a dental clinic in North Richland Hills ran by Dr. Tiana Pham.
+Take for instance, the result of excellent patient to dentist relationships for Dr. Tiana Pham, a dentist in North Richland Hills.
 This resulted in better overall teeth and gum health, as well as reduced cavities and need for implants.

 If someone obviously doesn’t like us, we make every effort not to cross paths with them because hey, it’s always easier to just avoid toxic people than force ourselves to change for their liking, right?
 But what if the relationship we are talking about here is the kind of relationship you have with your dentist.
 Would you shrug it off?
 Or would you find ways to improve them?
 It goes without saying patients who have a good working relationship with their dentists are likely to show up for their follow-up appointments.
 And they are also likely to be open with them and heed their advice.